B-UMMI/chewBBACA_tutorial/README.md

 ## Objective
 The objective of this tutorial is to illustrate the complete workflow of a chewBBACA pipeline for creating a wgMLST and a cgMLST schema for a colection of 714 _Streptococcus agalactiae_ genomes (32 complete genomes and 682 draft genome assemblies deposited on the NCBI databases) by providing step-by-step instructions and displaying the obtained outputs.

-All information about NCBI genomes used in this example is on the [.tsv file](https://github.com/B-UMMI/chewBBACA_tutorial/tree/master/genomes/NCBI_genomes_proks.Sagalactiae_allGenomes.2016_08_03.tsv). inside the `genomes` folder.
+All information about the NCBI genomes used in this example is on the [.tsv file](https://github.com/B-UMMI/chewBBACA_tutorial/tree/master/genomes/NCBI_genomes_proks.Sagalactiae_allGenomes.2016_08_03.tsv) inside the `genomes` folder.

-The setup is done by the following steps:
+Please start by going through the following steps:
 1. Install chewBBACA.
 Check [Installing chewBBACA](https://github.com/B-UMMI/chewBBACA/wiki/0.-Setting-up-chewBBACA) for instructions on how to install chewBBACA. chewBBACA includes Prodigal training files for several species, including for _Streptococcus agalactiae_.
 You can check the list of available training files [here](https://github.com/B-UMMI/chewBBACA/raw/master/CHEWBBACA/prodigal_training_files/).
 We have included the training file for _Streptococcus agalactiae_ in this repository.
 2. Clone this repository to the local folder of your choice.
 To clone, run the following command:
     `git clone https://github.com/B-UMMI/chewBBACA_tutorial`